chericito/mobohubb-docs/docs/CONFIGURATION/forms.md

 title: Forms and Checklists
 excerpt: >-
-  Discover how to create, edit, delete, and export forms or checklists in Mobohubb.
+  Discover how to create, edit, delete, and export forms or checklists in mobohubb.
 Learn about available field types—from dates and signatures to conditional radio buttons—and advanced options like GPS, media uploads, and instant notifications to streamline your data collection process.
 deprecated: false